cirosantilli/linux-cheat/system-call/index.md

+This discusses system calls from a userland point of view.
+Kernel internals of system calls are not discussed here.

-tell your os to do things which user space program can't do directly such as:
+Tell your OS to do things which user space program can't do directly such as:

 - write to stdout, stderr, files
+- exit a program
+- reboot your computer
+- file io
 - access devices
-- process/threading
-- exit a program
+- process / threading threading management

-all of those operations are ultra os dependant, so when possible one should use portable wrappers libracies like ansi libc or the posix headers
+All of those operations are ultra OS dependant, so when possible one should use portable wrappers libracies like ansi libc or the posix headers

-it is highly recommended that you also understand how to make system calls directly from assembler to really understand them since they have a primary assembly interface
+It is highly recommended that you also understand how to make system calls directly from assembler to really understand them since they have a primary assembly interface.

-it is also possible to call them from c code via certain macros
+It is also possible to call them from c code via certain macros.

+System call inerfaces have to be very stable

 #sources